This page gives information about causes of death on the Mortality Trends website.

 See 'Peptic ulcer'.

-Sometimes called cerebrovascular disease.
+Sometimes called cerebrovascular disease or cerebrovascular accident.
 Generally the most common cause of death in East Asia.

 WHO codes: ICD-7 330-334; ICD-8 430-438; ICD-9 430-438; ICD-10 I60-I69.